Trauma and the Highly Sensitive Person and/or Empath

 But what about those who are even more sensitive, such as HSPs or Empaths?
 We not only feel the trauma that we experience, yet also sense the trauma of others intensely, too?

 If you are anything like me, you became a master disassociator.

-Meaning, that when trauma occurs, you jump right out of your body – or go to a very small part or seeming ‘protected’ part of your inner self where the trauma can’t get you.
+This means that when trauma occurs, you jump right out of your body.
+You go to a very small part or seeming ‘protected’ part of your inner self where the trauma can’t get you.